Category: Capitol Building

 You can see the “miraculous staircase” in the photo above.
 What makes it so miraculous?
 It has 33 steps in two full 360° turns.
 Still unimpressed?
 How about the fact that it doesn’t have a center support and it’s not held up by side supports either.
 You can’t actually go on the staircase or touch it.
 They have it roped off, but you can get close enough to appreciate the craftsmanship and the beauty of it.

-Between the art, spicy food, and chocolate houses…there’s something for everyone here.
+Between the art, spicy food, and chocolate houses…there’s something for everyone in Santa Fe.
 I’ve never seen so many chocolate houses in one city!
 Notice the Green Chili Caramels?
 I told you they put chilies in everything!

 We made it up to Los Alamos for an afternoon.
 If you don’t know Los Alamos, it’s where the Manhattan Project took place.